legendum/simpler.pw/README.md

 ## How it works

 1. Visit https://simpler.pw/
-2. Login with any username and password (to encrypt your generated passwords)
+2. Login with any username, and your chosen *master password*
-3. Enter any mnemonic word, then click "OK"
+3. Enter any word, then click "OK" to have it encrypted with your password

 You will now see your generated password.
 Simple!
+(Finally, click on "Clear")

 ## Details